Moonlington/tabletopfloreblog/content/posts/Pantheon of Elysium 2.md

 These three articles were a lot of fun to write.
 It might not be a lot of details written down for each deity, but that's not always necessary.
 I can always create when needed to.
 Like I said in my first article about pantheons and religion: Its always best to conserve your creative energy for when you need it, instead of expending it all on things you wont use.

 Besides that, did I do everything I wanted to do?
 No, there were things I would rather have expanded upon more, but then again, I'll do that when inspiration strikes me, so that I don't have to force myself to create.
-Overall, I think this is a great start to my worldbuilding in Elysium, and I will continue to expand upon the different facets of that world another time.
+Overall, I think this is a great start to my worldbuilding in Ae'thar, and I will continue to expand upon the different facets of that world another time.
 I feel like the Magic: The Gathering system of the five conflicts really work well.
 It brings a lot more interest to not only the deities themselves, but what the denizens of your world believe in and uphold.
 As much as I like Dael Kingsmill's system, it clashes with what I already have envisioned, but still works really well on its own.

 I have no idea what my next article is going to be, but we'll see when that comes up.
 Again, I appreciate every bit of feedback, and I would love to hear your thoughts about this miniseries about religion and pantheons.
 'Til the next article!